dalehamel/bpftrace/docs/embedded_builds.md

 ## Embedding LLVM

-The ubuntu (and probably redhat?) packages don't bundle libclang, and have a unavoidable dynamic library dependencies.
+The Debian and Redhat LLVM packages don't bundle libclang, and have a unavoidable dynamic library dependencies.
 This makes linking statically to system provided LLVM is currently impracticable, as there is no way to shake these dynamic dependencies with the system provided packages.

-FIXME look into ubuntu cmake options
+This is because the Debian builds of LLVM [force linking to LibPolly](https://salsa.debian.org/pkg-llvm-team/llvm-toolchain/blob/8/debian/rules#L165), but do not provide a static library for this, making it impossible to link statically against this.

+For this reason it is necessary to compile LLVM from source, to satisfy the static dependencies that Clang has on LLVM libraries.

 ### Distribution patches